NeuBird Earns Dual AWS Generative AI Competency for Enterprise IT

 What if your morning routine looked different?
 Imagine walking in to find:

-• Common backup failures already reviewed and diagnosed with action plans defined
+• Common backup failures already diagnosed with action plans defined

-• Performance issues proactively analyzed and solution identified
+• Performance issues proactively analyzed with solutions identified

-• Capacity problems predicted and prevention ready to be performed
+• Capacity problems predicted with prevention measures ready

 • Restore requests automatically triaged and prioritized